Microsoft 365 Defender overview

 A centralized Learning Hub

-Microsoft 365 security center includes a learning hub that bubbles up official guidance from resources such as the Microsoft security blog, the Microsoft security community on YouTube, and the official documentation at docs.microsoft.com.
+Microsoft 365 Defender portal includes a learning hub that bubbles up official guidance from resources such as the Microsoft security blog, the Microsoft security community on YouTube, and the official documentation at docs.microsoft.com.

-Inside the learning hub, Email & Collaboration (Microsoft Defender for Office 365 or MDO) guidance is side-by-side with Endpoint (Microsoft Defender for Endpoint or MDE), and Microsoft 365 Defender learning resources.
+Inside the learning hub, Email & Collaboration (Microsoft Defender for Office 365) guidance is side-by-side with Endpoint (Microsoft Defender for Endpoint) and Microsoft 365 Defender learning resources.

 The learning hub opens with Learning paths organized around topics such as “How to Investigate Using Microsoft 365 Defender?” and “Microsoft Defender for Office 365 Best Practices”.
 This section is currently curated by the security Product Group inside Microsoft.
 Each Learning path reflects a projected time it takes to get through the concepts.
 For example 'Steps to take when a Microsoft Defender for Office 365 user account is compromised' is projected to take 8 minutes, and is valuable learning on the fly.